 - Projects that are connected to products that will fulfill degree requirements for students, including dissertation research, DrPH Field Immersions, and DrPH Doctoral Dissertation Projects, master’s theses, and MPH practicum projects.

-- Projects with travel expenses.
-Note: During the Fall 2020 funding cycle, travel expenses that do not meet the University’s coronavirus travel policy are not permitted.
+- Projects with travel expenses are typically prioritized.
+However, during the Spring 2021 funding cycle, due to the pandemic, travel expenses that do not meet the University’s coronavirus travel policy are not permitted.